DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-location.md

 ## Offshore data dictionary

 The offshore dataset is organized by offshore planning areas.
 There are more offshore planning areas than are represented in our data.
-Those not represented had no revenues for calendar year 2013.
+Those not represented had no revenues for the years in the data.
 For a more information on offshore planning areas, including spatial boundaries, see the Bureau of Ocean Energy Management's [maps and GIS data](http://www.boem.gov/Maps-and-GIS-Data/).

 ### Fields and definitions